Lead Integration with Salesforce

 DataFox now gives you the ability to map your Salesforce leads in the same way you would with your Salesforce Accounts.
-As you may know, DataFox will enrich the Account record with information including location, headcount, techstack revenue, etc (check out the full list of enriched info here).
+As you may know, DataFox will enrich the Account record with information including location, headcount, technographic revenue, etc (check out the full list of enriched info here).

 We've taken this a step further by bringing this information to the lead level.
-For example, let's say somebody downloads a white paper from your website.
+For example, let's say, somebody, downloads a white paper from your website.
 We receive a notification in Salesforce that we have a new lead, and have a name and email address.
 There's no way for us to automatically tell if this person belongs to a company that's an existing prospect, or to get information about the company itself.

 We will enrich your leads the same way that we do your accounts and contacts.
-You'll be able to get the same information, so that your leads in Salesforce are enriched with DataFox information.
+You'll be able to get the same information so that your leads in Salesforce are enriched with DataFox information.
 To take this a step further, since DataFox communicates with your entire Salesforce instance, we can notify you if your lead belongs to an existing Salesforce Account.

 This can also enrich leads info in your marketing automation tools like Marketo, Hubspot, Eloqua, or Pardot -- assuming they are integrated with Salesforce.
-Once a lead is enriched in Salesforce, that lead can sync to you marketing automation tool to route leads to campaigns or the right reps on your team.
+Once a lead is enriched in Salesforce, that lead can sync to your marketing automation tool to route leads to campaigns or the right reps on your team.

 Start by logging into Salesforce and going into your DataFox Settings.
 You'll notice a dedicated lead section as you scroll down: